meyer/dex/README.md

 3. Go to [localhost:3131][dexurl].
 Your browser will complain about the self-signed SSL certificate.
 Mark the certificate as “trusted”.
 There’s an “Always Trust” option in there somewhere.
 Check the box.

-## What now?
-Dex should be up and running all smooth-like with a few default modules loaded.
-You can see and change modules per-site at `https://localhost:3131/SITEURL.com.html`.
-Click the module name to enable or disable.
-It’s still a bit janky, but don’t worry—I’ll be making that a whole lot sexier as soon as I have the time.

-## Write Yourself a Module
-1. Do you want to modify *one particular site* (`example.com`)?

-	1. Create a folder in `~/.dex/` named `example.com`.
-In your newly created folder, create a folder named something descriptive, like `change background to red`.
+## Modules: The core of Dex

+Every time you visit a URL, the Dex browser extension loads one special CSS file and one special JS file for that specific domain.
+These two files are specifically built based on *modules* that you have enabled in the Dex extension popover.

+A *module* is simply a sensibly-named folder with some CSS and/or JS files that, when included on a webpage, accomplish a single task.
+Modules live subfolders inside a folder called `.dex` in your home directory (`/Users/your-username/`, also known as `~/`).
+Modules can be placed in three different types of subfolders, depending on what the scope of the module should be.

+1. If you want to modify *one particular site*, you’ll want to place the module in a *site-specific folder*.
+Site-specific folders are URL-named folders (`~/.dex/github.com/`, `~/.dex/google.com/`, etc.).
+Site-specific modules are only loaded for the exact matching URL.
+Subdomains of URLs are treated as separate URLs and can be configured independently of the parent URL, but they have access to all the parent URL’s modules.
+This is especially useful when dealing with beta subdomains.

+2. If you want to modify *every site you visit*, you’ll want to put the module inside a folder called `~/.dex/global/`.
+Global modules are loaded before all other modules, and on every page load of every webpage you visit.

+3. If you want to modify any particular site, but *not all sites*, you’ll want to put your module folder inside a folder called `~/.dex/utilities/`.
+Utility modules show up as regular site-specific modules in the Dex popover, but enabling a utility module will only enable it for the specific domain that you’ve browsed to.

+## Writing your first module

+1. First, you need to decide what you want your module to do.
+Create a folder with a sensible and identifiable name related to the module’s actions.
+Do you want to make a website’s background red?
+Make a folder called `Change body background to red`.
-	2. Put CSS and JS files corresponding to the particular module in `change background to red`.
+2. Put CSS and JS files corresponding to the particular module’s actions in the folder you just created.

-	Files are loaded alphabetically, so if you’ve got one file that relies on another, prefix the filename with an underscore or something.
-Or call it something like “aaaa load first.js” Nokia style.
-Whatever.
+1. Next, you need to decide what the scope of your module should be.
+Consult the previous section of this README to determine scope, then place the folder you created into a corresponding parent folder.
+3. Visit the URL you want to modify, open the Dex popover menu, and click `Change body background to red` to enable the module.
+4. Refresh the web page.
+The module CSS and JS should load right away.

+### Pro Tips

+Files are loaded alphabetically.
+Prefix a module name with underscores or spaces to bump it up the module list.

-	If you’re unsure how everything’s loading, you can go to `https://localhost:3131/example.com.js` or `https://localhost:3131/example.com.css` to see the file that the extension is loading.
+If you’re unsure how everything’s loading, you can go to `https://localhost:3131/example.com.js` or `https://localhost:3131/example.com.css` to see the file that the Dex browser extension is loading.

-2. Do you want to modify *every site you visit*?

-	1. Create a folder in `~/.dex/` named `global` if it doesn’t exist already.
-	2. Follow step 2 above.
-BAM!

 ### File Load Order
 Dex loads files in the following order: